ben-xo/vu2/README.md

 First of all this should go without saying but LEAVE THE POWER DISCONNECTED until you're ready

-Very simmilar (BUT NOT IDENTICAL) to https://elmwoodelectronics.ca/blogs/news/maker-festival-projects-giant-neopixel-vu-meter
+Very similar (BUT NOT IDENTICAL) to https://elmwoodelectronics.ca/blogs/news/maker-festival-projects-giant-neopixel-vu-meter

 You should load up config.h as that's where the pins are assigned - and double check these instructions against it.